Joyanalyst/Retail-Strategy-Accelerator/README.md

 ### 	Optimize Promotions: Focus future campaigns on proven performers like FREESHIP.
 ### 	 Improve Lead Time in Northern Region: Audit logistics and fulfillment processes in the North.
 Partner with faster carriers or optimize warehouse dispatch schedules.
 ### 	Target Retail Customers for Upselling: Launch premium bundles or loyalty programs for retail customers.
 Utilize personalized offers to increase average transaction value.
 ### 	Balance Quarterly Campaigns: Analyze low-growth quarters and align promotions or product launches to boost performance.
-Considering seasonal bundling or flash sales during historically slow periods.
+Consider seasonal bundling or flash sales during historically slow periods.
 ### 	Explore Margin Expansion: Identify products with stable demand and test price elasticity to increase margins.
 Negotiate better supplier terms for high-volume items.
 ## Business Impact
 ### This dashboard serves as a retail strategy accelerator, not just a reporting tool.
 It enables data-driven decisions across marketing, supply chain, and product development, helping businesses shift from reactive operations to proactive growth planning.